 Chandrayaan-2: Second de-orbiting manoeuvre performed successfully, says ISRO

-New Delhi, Sep 04: The second de-orbiting maneuver for Chandrayan 2 spacecraft was performed successfully today, beginning at 3:42 am as planned, using the on-board propulsion system.
-The duration of the maneuver was 9 seconds.
+New Delhi, Sep 04: The second de-orbiting manoeuvre for Chandrayaan 2 spacecraft was performed successfully today, beginning at 3:42 am as planned, using the onboard propulsion system.
+The duration of the manoeuver was 9 seconds.

 "With this manoeuvre the required orbit for the Vikram Lander to commence it descent towards the surface of the Moon is achieved," ISRO said in a statement.